JayceFayne/swayipc-rs/README.md

 A Rust library for controlling swaywm through its [IPC interface](https://github.com/swaywm/sway/blob/master/sway/sway-ipc.7.scd).
 This library can be used  in either a synchronous or asynchronous manner.
-The async feature can be enabled be adding the following to your Cargo.toml:
+The async feature can be enabled by adding the following to your Cargo.toml:

 ```toml
 [dependencies.swayipc]